 The review also reported results from one study comparing e-cigarettes with nicotine replacement therapy, which found that both methods resulted in similar rates of smoking cessation at 6 months follow-up.
 However, the reviewers noted that more research is required to enable confidence in these estimates and that further research is likely to change the estimate of effect.33

 Smokers wishing to quit are advised to consult their general practitioner.
 First-line treatments include a range of TGA-approved nicotine replacement therapies and prescription medications that have been tested for safety and efficacy.
-Support and information are also available from the Quitline (13 78 48) or via the Quit Now website (www.quitnow.gov.au).
+Support and information is also available from the Australian Government Department of Health website or via one of the following smoking and tobacco contacts.

 E-cigarettes and tobacco control policies